Connecting to an OpenSearch cluster

 chmod 0600 ~/.opensearch/root.crt

-The certificate is saved to the ~/.opensearch/root.crt
+The certificate will be saved to the ~/.opensearch/root.crt

 file.

-mkdir $HOME\.opensearch; curl -o $HOME\.opensearch\root.crt https://storage.yandexcloud.net/cloud-certs/CA.pem
+mkdir $HOME\.opensearch; curl --output $HOME\.opensearch\root.crt https://storage.yandexcloud.net/cloud-certs/CA.pem

-The certificate is saved to the $HOME\.opensearch\root.crt
+The certificate will be saved to the $HOME\.opensearch\root.crt

 file.